 This ignorance mentioned by young people is a reality present in any context.
 Therefore, we emphasize and agree with the author on the importance of working with reliable data that allow us to arrive at objective and truthful conclusions.

-And as any committed mentor is concerned with establishing any alumni and student reading their work you should not worry too much about knowing and applying todas the tools named in the notice of work copied and consigned up lines, which of insurance produced more than one retortijón in many.
-Then add that we do not hesitate to share and transcribe verbatim: "IF YOU DO NOT POSE ALL THE NAMED SKILLS, DO NOT WORRY."
+And as any committed mentor is concerned with establishing any alumni and student reading their work you should not worry too much about knowing and applying todas the tools named in the job notice copied and listed above, which surely produced more than one cramp in many.
+Then add this that we do not hesitate to share and transcribe verbatim: "IF YOU DO NOT HAVE ALL THE SKILLS NAMED, DO NOT WORRY."
 To add sarcastically: "I've only heard some of those terms in my workplace."
 Fifthly to be taken very into account.